A Guide to Anti-Money Laundering for Crypto Firms

 - Identity theft

 Financial crime, and the spectrum of criminal activity that it entails, is a law enforcement priority in jurisdictions around the world.
-With that in mind, the two most significant types of financial crime are money laundering and the financing of terrorism:
+The two most significant types of financial crime are money laundering and the financing of terrorism:

 - Money laundering: When criminals derive funds from illegal activities, that money must be disguised before it can be introduced into the legitimate financial system.
 Money laundering is the illegal process of disguising the profits of financial crime, typically by using the services of banks and businesses.